 Scuba diving in Silfra: magical contrasts in blue, black and gold

 I can tell anyone now: Silfra should be at the top of your scuba bucket list.
 Water is freezing cold but from now, every time someone asks me the usual question “So where is your favourite place to dive?”, I will now include Iceland in my reply.

 The most important moment of the dive was actually the beginning.
 When you put your head in the water and suddenly your eyes can’t believe what they see!
 The way the golden light is distributed and reflected on the rocks in such blue transparent water is nothing like I have ever seen before.
 Everything is emphasised by dark shadows as the sun was very bright that day, giving an even higher contrast to the rocky underwater landscape.

-I had the impression during the dive of having a liquid mirror above my head, or if you prefer it was like flying over a lake, a bit like my halocline experience in the Cenotes of Mexico, except here everything was upside down.
+I had the impression during the dive of having a liquid mirror above my head, or if you prefer it was like flying over a lake, except here everything was upside down.
 As a result, it is a delightful playground for underwater photographers and videographers.
 The 100m visibility allowing to shoot from a long distance.
 Shots of tiny divers lost between the huge rocks of Silfra Canyon and especially the part called Cathedral make incredible images.

 During the dive, you will alternate between deeper parts, no more than 15m, and very shallow paths just below the surface which link the different parts of the canyon.
 Scuba divers need to make sure to always control the speed of their ascent and purge their BCD and dry suit each time.